Protein Design with Guided Discrete Diffusion: Methods

-\paragraph{Choosing edit positions.} Because the edit budget, $B$, is often very small (e.g. 8), it is important to not only choose the right token changes but carefully choose where to make those changes.
-We must pick positions on the sequence where mutations will improve our sequence value.
-We propose to automatically choose edit positions by computing the gradient of the value function with respect to $h_0$ to determine which positions affect the value estimate the most (see \autoref{fig:vh_saliency} for an illustration).
+\textbf{Choosing edit positions} When $B \ll L$ encoder-only architectures allow very precise control of edit positions since we will only change positions we corrupt.
+However, this feature introduces the need for some procedure to choose those positions, ideally where edits will most improve our objective value.
+We automatically select edit positions by computing the gradient of the value function with respect to $h_0$ to determine which positions affect the value estimate the most (see \autoref{fig:vh_saliency} for an illustration).
 This method is related to the use of saliency maps to explain the decisions of classifiers~\citep{baehrens2010explain, simonyan2013deep}.
 We use input saliency to induce a distribution over edit positions.
 Specifically, given an embedded sequence $h_0$ we define $s_i(h_0)$, the saliency with respect to $v$ of position $i \in \{1, \dots, L\}$ as

 where $\tau > 0$ is a temperature hyperparameter and $0 < \varepsilon \ll 1$.
 As $\tau \rightarrow +\infty$, $\mathbb{P}[\mathrm{edit} \; w_0^{(i)}] = 1/L$ for all $i$.
 For each sequence we draw $B$ edit positions without replacement according to \autoref{eq:edit_prob}.
 We conserve parts of the input we cannot change (e.g. the antigen sequence) by setting the the saliency to 0 before computing the edit position distribution.
 Importantly, the diffusion sampling process can also preserve the original values of selected positions when appropriate.
 If we select a highly conserved position, then the predicted logits will be low entropy and the guidance will incur a large KL penalty for changes (\autoref{eq:guidance_step}).